slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

 ### Setup the hotfix branch

-1. create a new hotfix branch in **both** brackets and brackets-shell
+1. create a new hotfix branch from major branch in **both** brackets and brackets-shell
 ```
+git checkout sprint-XX
 git checkout -b sprint-XX-hotfix
 ```